Basement Finishing For Resale Compliance In South Jordan, UT

 Permit Requirements In South Jordan

-Permits are necessary for a lot of basement finishing work in South Jordan.
+Permits are required for much of the basement finishing work in South Jordan.
 This includes:

 • Adding bedrooms